 Try This Recipe: In addition to some of the ingredients mentioned above, this Indian lemon rice includes coriander, cardamon, lemon juice, and turmeric powder for the ultimate depth of flavor.

 Fennel is a great option for a side dish because it pairs well with many different kinds of fish, halibut included.

 Fennel, indigenous to the Mediterranean and part of the carrot family, has a slightly anise-like flavor that is both sweet and licorice-like.
 When braised, fennel becomes even sweeter and more tender, making it the perfect side for halibut.

-Try This Recipe: This olive-oil-braised fennel with lemon uses just four ingredients to create a zesty and soft side dish for any main fish course.
+Try This Recipe: This lemon-braised fennel uses just four ingredients to create a zesty and soft side dish for any main fish course.